 What is Kodi?

-Kodi is a media center software allowing us to turn an old TV in a smart TV, to play local files and watch streaming services.
+Kodi is a media center software that allows us to turn an old TV into a smart TV to play local files and watch streaming services.

 The default skin on OSMC looks like this:

 Many other skins are available if you don’t like this one.

 So basically, Kodi turns your TV into a smart TV thanks to the Raspberry Pi.
 It will be way easier to browse this interface instead of using Chromium to watch something on Netflix or find your MP4 file in a subfolder on Raspberry Pi OS.